Motius Robotics avatar

 Runtime fieldsSpeed / hold / finish / tone

-Adapter bridgeProfile -> motion parameters
+Adapter bridgeProfile band -> runtime parameters

 Controller boundaryLow-level control unchanged